What Are GLP-1 Medications? A Beginner's Guide

 - FDA approved for weight loss: November 2023

-Tirzepatide produces more weight loss on average.
-Semaglutide has a longer track record and more safety data.
+Tirzepatide is the newer option and produces more weight loss on average.
+But semaglutide has a longer track record and more published safety data.
 Your provider will recommend one based on your specific situation.

-For the full head-to-head breakdown, see our Semaglutide vs. Tirzepatide comparison.
+For a detailed head-to-head breakdown, see our Semaglutide vs. Tirzepatide comparison guide.

 What the Clinical Trials Actually Show

-Let's look at actual numbers instead of marketing copy:
+Let’s look at the numbers instead of the marketing:

 Semaglutide (STEP trials):